kva55/Bounties/README.md

 # BOSS - Bounty Osint Sniffer Software (Names a work-in-progress)
-Currently this code enumerates all the domains / ptr names based on a hackerone includes/excludes json file
+Currently this code enumerates all the IPs/ptr IPs, and name servers, based on a hackerone includes/excludes json file.
+Custom domains can be added instead of hackerone yaml scope file with --file arg.

 ```python3 Main.py --json <hackerone.json>```